-Custom Foot Orthotics
+Custom Orthotics in Milwaukee

 An orthotic is a device that is inserted into a shoe, ranging from felt pads to custom-made inserts that correct an abnormal or irregular, walking pattern.
 Serving as an arch support, orthotics allow people to stand, walk, and run more efficiently and comfortably.
 Orthotics serve as a solution to many foot and ankle problems, including preventing or relieving foot and heel pain during pregnancy.

 Over-the-counter orthotics are available and can help people with mild symptoms of heel pain or ankle pain, but may not correct the wide range of symptoms that prescription foot orthoses can since they are not custom made to fit an individual's unique foot structure.
 A custom fit orthotic is highly recommended.